DavideG89/DavideG89/README.md

 <h1> Welcome to my Github :v: </h1>

 <p>I'm Davide, graduated in Web and Business Communications.
-  <br>Today, I'm a Junior Front End Developer 👨‍💻   , ready to work and improve my skills :memo:
+  <br>Today I'm a Junior Front End Developer 👨‍💻   , ready to work and improve my skills :memo:
   <br>Here you can find my future excercises and projects. </p>

 <h2>Where you can find me ? 🤔</h2>